Dfam-consortium/RepeatModeler/README.md

 Andy Siegel for statistics consultations.

-Thanks so much to Warren Gish for his invaluable assistance and consultation on his WUBlast program suite.
+Thanks so much to Warren Gish for his invaluable assistance and consultation on his ABBlast program suite.

 Alkes Price and Pavel Pevzner for assistance with RepeatScout and hosting my multi-sequence version of RepeatScout.

-This work was supported by the NIH ( R44 HG02244-02), and the Institute for Systems Biology.
+This work was supported by the NIH ( R44 HG02244-02), ( RO1 HG002939 ), ( U24 HG010136 ), and the Institute
+for Systems Biology.

 License